luizgmgomes/Encryption/README.md

 # TLS and SSL
   * They are both cryptographic *PROTOCOLS* that provides authentication and data encryption between server, machines, applications over network etc
+  * They were originally developed by Netscape
   * You may be able to use both protocols with a web certificate as the protocol is not defined by the CA or the certificate itself, it is defined by the server configuration (whoever is hosting the site)

 ## SSL
   * SSL means Secure Socket Layers
-  * SSL was originally developed by Netscape
   * SSL have been deprecated by IETF, on its last version - SSL 3.0 -, in 2015.(Internet Engineering Task Force)

 ## TLS